 How to stop basketball shoes from smelling

-There are plenty of methods that are known to remove bad odors from shoes.
+There are plenty of methods that are known for How To Clean Your Basketball Shoes Like A Pro but to remove bad odors from shoes? nobody says anything.
 Basketball shoes make no exception and you can use any of the following methods to make your shoes fresh again.
 Before we get into the individual ways to remove shoe odors, though, we need to first focus on the reason behind all of that.
 One of the most common reasons for your shoes smelling bad is damaged or old insoles.
 You can either take them out and clean them or dry them out.

 Alternatively, you can even replace the insoles with brand new ones which will solve most of your issues.
 One basketball shoe that has amazing insoles is the Under Armour Jet Mid basketball shoe!
 All that aside, let’s now go through some of the tops ways to eliminate bad shoe stench…